cloudcreativity/laravel-json-api/docs/basics/security.md

 });
 ```

-This will apply the `auth` middleware to every single JSON API route within your API.
+This will apply the `auth` middleware to *every* JSON API route within your API.

 If certain resources within your API only ever related to the authenticated user, you can protect the specific
 resources as follows: